-- 8. The underside of the runner plank shall be higher at the centerline than the underside of the outside ends.
-The profile of the plank lamination must assume a reasonable fair and continuous curve.
-Cutouts or hollow depressions are not permitted. - 9.
-The runner plank, including all hardware and pivot bolts, may not weigh less than 20 lbs.
-(9.0 kg.).
+2.d The underside of the runner plank shall be higher at the centerline than the underside of the outside ends ("crown").
+The profile of this crown shall form a fair continuous curve.
+Reversals of the curve are prohibited, and the curvature cannot be concave.
+Cutouts or depressions are prohibited.

+3. Dimensions and Weight